zenbones-theme/zenbones.nvim/README.md

 ## Other plugins support

-Aside from LSP and basic Tree-sitter support, there are only a few plugins that are currently supported.
-Please feel free to open a PR to support your favorite plugins.
+Aside from LSP and basic Tree-sitter support, here are some plugins that are currently supported.

 -   [Git Signs](https://github.com/lewis6991/gitsigns.nvim)
 -   [Git Gutter](https://github.com/airblade/vim-gitgutter)